flightstats/hub/datahub-service/README.md

 On success:  `HTTP/1.1 303 See Other`
 `Location: http://deihub/channel/stumptown/time/2014-01-13T18:42-0800`

-A GET on the returned URL will return all of the content URIs within that period.
+A GET on the returned URI will return all of the content URIs within that period.
 The time format is the ISO 8601 extended format with minute resolution.
 In Java it is "yyyy-MM-dd'T'HH:mmZ" and in Javascript using Moment.js it is "YYYY-MM-DDTHH:mmZ"

 `GET http://deihub/channel/stumptown/time/2014-01-13T19:13-0800`